object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

     example code contain examples of the same programming constructs that the exercises require you to implement, and the tests provide a mechanism to know when you have a correct answer.
-There are also help mechanisms via the course forum and the lab sessions.
+There are also help mechanisms via the Teams channel and the lab sessions.

 Assessment
 ..........